-How the Empathy Gap Affects Women in the Workplace
+How the Gender Empathy Gap Affects Women in the Workplace

 Have you ever felt like your boss (or company in general) doesn’t understand your needs?
 This ability to understand another person's feelings is called empathy, and when other people understand your feelings, your life is easier and more rewarding.
 This is true in all aspects of life, but you may feel it keenly in the workplace.
 If your boss–or company–lacks empathy toward you, you're experiencing an empathy gap.